-Another tool for predictive analysis is the top-ranking international software Science and Microsoft R Open.
+Another tool for predictive analysis is the top-ranking international software Microsoft R Open.
 Additional techniques could be put to work, such as advanced changes detection, core-and-chip technology, etc. The analytics service is used for customer sentiment analysis, spam detection and routing customer requests.

 Profitect prescriptive analytics platform use algorithms that process 7 types of data:

 The tool creates its own scenarios what action to take in different situations.
 For example, the system notifies a responsible person about an SKU that is run out of stock.
 The scenarios can be modified for your needs.
 The company promises that their prescriptive analytics software can help retailers generate by 300% better ROI.

 Let's dive deeper into the details of predictive and descriptive analysis.
 One of the most popular case studies of using analytics algorithms is the Amazon’s patent ‘Anticipatory Shipping’ model.
 It processes data on prior customer purchases, their order frequency, cart contents, and search history to ensure a relevant product will be shipped to the nearest consumer hub.
 This software improves the delivery time and optimises shipping costs, helping the marketplace increase sales and customer experience.